dotnet/docs/docs/architecture/dapr-for-net-developers/getting-started.md

 ---
 title: Getting started with Dapr
-description: This chapter will guide you through preparing your local development environment and building your first .NET applications with Dapr.
+description: A guide for preparing your local development environment and building your first .NET applications with Dapr.
 author: amolenk
-ms.date: 01/10/2020
+ms.date: 02/07/2021
 ---

 # Getting started with Dapr